anthony2025/roses-daycare/README.md

-An static responsive website made for Rose's Daycare LLC powered by React and CSS Modules.
+A responsive website made for Rose's Daycare LLC powered by React and CSS Modules.

 ## Live at
 [roses-daycare.firebaseapp.com](https://roses-daycare.firebaseapp.com)